sahilshah-rr/advent-of-code/2020/README.md

 For any solution, run
 ```
-npx ts-node src/day-01/solution-01-1.ts
-npx ts-node src/day-01/solution-01-2.ts
+npm run solve 1 1
 ```
-This will print the solution to challenge 1 and 2 of day 1, respectively.
+This will print the solution to challenge 1 of day 1.

 # Test